reliablyhq/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 #### Relationship rules

-`each of the properties of the relationship selector must match a label of candidate entity`
+**Each of the properties of the relationship selector must match a label of candidate entity.**

 What this means is that only if each key/value pair in the `relatedTo` selector matches a `label` in a given entity will a relationship exist.